KVCW: Analog-to-digital conversion

 When the FCC released its initial digital channel allocations on April 21, 1997, it had assigned KFBT's digital companion channel to UHF channel 32.
 The allocations met with considerable resistance from low-power broadcasters who would be displaced by the digital channel allocations, and on February 17, 1998, the FCC issued a revised final DTV allocation table.
-KFBT's original allocation would have displaced low-powered K31DO (now KNBX-CD), so the FCC substituted UHF channel 29 allowing channel 32 to be assigned to Lake Havasu City, Arizona station KMCC-DT and eliminating a displacement there.
+KFBT's original allocation would have displaced low-powered K31DO (now KNBX-CD), so the FCC substituted UHF channel 29 allowing channel 32 to be assigned to KMCC-DT in Lake Havasu City, Arizona, and eliminating a displacement there.
 KFBT was granted a permit to construct its digital facilities on January 26, 2001.
 Technical difficulties delayed construction of the full-power facilities requiring extensions of the construction permit.

 On November 8, 2002, KFBT was granted special temporary authority (STA) to construct a low-power facility in order to comply with the FCC deadline for commencing digital broadcasting while the full-power facilities were still being built.
 The station, now known as KVCW-DT, completed construction of its full-power digital facilities in January 2007 and was granted a license on March 8.
 Back in 2006, the FCC required each station with a digital companion channel to select which one it would continue to use after the end of the transition period (at that time scheduled for February 17, 2009).
 KVCW-DT selected channel 29 as its final digital channel and returned the channel 33 license to the FCC.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 33.
+Digital television receivers display the station's virtual channel as its former UHF analog channel 33.
 Regular analog programming was dropped on February 18, 2009, with the station participating in the "Analog Nightlight" program for two weeks, with a broadcast explaining how to switch to digital reception.

 ATSC 3.0 lighthouse

-The station's digital signal is multiplexed:

 On May 26, 2020, KVCW discontinued ATSC 1.0 broadcasts and became one of the first stations in the country (and the first in the Western United States) to begin broadcasting in ATSC 3.0.
-Its primary channel is simulcast on KTNV-DT5, MyNetworkTV on sister station KSNV-DT5, and KVCW-DT3, KVCW-DT4 and KVCW-DT5 on the fifth, sixth and seventh digital subchannels of KLAS-TV.